LukeGrahamLandry/forge-modding-tutorial/text tutorials/tutorials/4 Basic Structures.md

 ## Run the game

-Finally, run the game, make a new world (or go far away to generate new chunks) and use the locate command to find your structure
+Finally, run the game, make a new world (or go far away to generate new chunks) and use the locate command to find your structure (of course use your own mod id and structure name)

 ```
 /locate modid:structure_name